learn-co-curriculum/se-curriculum-training-intro/README.md

 - Use the Canvas blueprint system to synchronize updates with multiple courses

-This course is designed in a similar manner as our student-facing courses, so you'll be making getting hands-on Canvas practice by making updates directly in this course as you work through it.
+This course is designed in a similar manner as our student-facing courses, so you'll get hands-on Canvas practice by making updates directly in this course as you work through it.

 Let's get started!
 Click "Next" below to proceed to the next lesson.